workstaffhq/helpcenter/docs/workers/invoices.md

 ---
-title: Invoicing Your Time
+title: Invoice Your Work
 sidebar_position: 6
 ---

-# Create Invoices for Your Hours
+# Create Invoices for Your Work

 :::important Invoices are for Autonomous Workers / Contractors Workstaff will only offer you to create invoices for the time you worked if your employer has declared your employment